Dr. Humphrey Tonkin is University Professor of the Humanities and President

 A former board member of the Hartford Symphony Orchestra, the Greater

-Hartford Arts Council, and the Hartford-area World Affairs Council, he is a
+Hartford Arts Council, and the Hartford-area World Affairs Council, he has

-corporator of the American School for the Deaf, Hartford Hospital, Hartford
+served in various voluntary capacities with the American School for the Deaf,

-Association.
-In 1999 he received an honorary doctorate from the University of
+he received an honorary doctorate from the University of Hartford.
+From 1996

-Hartford.
-From 1996 to 1998 he chaired the Connecticut Conference of
+to 1998 he chaired the Connecticut Conference of Independent Colleges,

 He holds an undergraduate degree in English from Cambridge University (St.